In preparation for writing the chess scenes that

 correspond to the strategies and symbolic alliances that appear in the

-have also included here a key as to what each piece represents,
+have further enhanced the descriptions, and also included a key as to who, or what, each piece represents;

 please note that the pawns are only used to convey the general